 Contact Paul Davis for all your property damage needs.
-Central PA 717.291.6000 | Northeast NJ 201.791.2100 | Southeast NJ 609.390.7337 | Philadelphia 610.328.5901
+(551) 239-1579

-- Report the damage to your insurance company as soon as you can.
+- Report the damage to your insurance company as soon as it is possible.

-- Keep a listing of any and all household goods or personal belongings that you have thrown out and receipts for any expenses you incur in protecting your property.
+- Keep a listing of any household personal belongings or goods you have thrown out and receipts for any expenses you incur in protecting your home.

 - Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are finished.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

 You have suffered a water loss.
-While you are waiting for Paul Davis to arrive, below are helpful tips to help deal with the damage:
+While you are waiting for help to arrive, listed below are some tips to help deal with the damage:

-- Water Source: It is very important to turn off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

 - Floors: Remove as much standing water as possible, using towels or a mop.
-(Do not use the vacuum cleaner.)
+(Do not use a vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpet with clean, white towels.
+Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+- Going Back Inside: The aftermath of fire damage can be measured down to microscopic levels.
 Even for a short period of time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Carpets: Avoid walking or tracking on carpet if at all possible.
-Do not use “do-it-yourself” home carpet cleaners.
+- Carpets: Avoid being on carpet when possible.
+Do not use “DIY” home carpet cleaners.

-- Walls/Ceilings: Do not wipe or attempt to wash ceilings and other absorbent surfaces.
+- Walls/Ceilings: Do not attempt to wipe or wash ceilings and other absorbent surfaces.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+Tape two pieces of cheesecloth over air registers with masking tape.

-- Plants: Rinse plants with mild soap and water, cleaning both sides of the leaves.
+- Plants: Clean plants with water and mild soap, cleaning both sides of the leaves.

 - Windows: Open windows to ventilate the area when possible.

-If your business or home has been damaged by water, fire, mold, storm or other disaster, Call Paul!
+If your home or business has been damaged by water, storm, mold, fire or other disaster, Call Paul!